-Lockdown may have eased in the UK but there’s still no pub Sunday lunches to celebrate Father’s Day this year.
-No popping over to see dad for a drink, to give him a present or go on some sort of experience day to thank him for yet another fabulous year of service.
+You’ll be able to pop over to see dad for a drink, give him a present or book in to some sort of experience day to thank him for yet another fabulous year of service.

 – Me and my dad on a wander around the coast of Tenerife.
 Found a little bar, as is the FlipFlop way.

 Let’s get creative as to what you can buy the travelling loving dad in your life this year…